JeromeChallet/javascript-repo/README.md

 array like object

 ## Global error flag
 A variable used to keep track of whether an error has occurred during program execution.

+## Recursion
+Programming concept where a function calls itself

+## Base case
+when the function stops calling itself

+## Recursive case
+where the function calls itself

+## Stack
+data structure where items are stored in a LIFO, last-in-first-out, manner

+## call stack
+collection of function calls stored in a stack structure, When you call a function, it is added to the top of the stack, and when it returns, it is removed from the top / end of the stack

 ```